mmcbrien3/mmcbrien.com/writing_dir/chefs_log/pizza.md

 Anyways, I usually come back to [this recipe](https://sallysbakingaddiction.com/homemade-pizza-crust-recipe/#tasty-recipes-66436) to get the measurements for the dough right.
 They conveniently add the weights of the ingredients, which I now think all recipes should do now that I own a scale.

-- Ratings
+Rating:
 - Dish: A+
 - Execution: A-

 ### Ingredients
 #### Dough